LitzN/KetoMeals/README.md

  This was fixed by writing code to ensure all instances of the object id are removed from the users collection in the database when the recipe is deleted.

-### __Not yet fixed__
- 1. When running the edit and add recipe pages through the html validator, I got an error with a materialize component.
-The dropdown selector menu for the field "meal type" is causing the error: "Bad value true for attribute readonly on element input".
-The readonly attribute is added automatically to the component by materialize.

  ## __Deployment__
 The project was created on Gitpod and pushed to Github after each major change.
 The master branch was used as a source for deployment on Heroku.
 The development version is the same as the deployed version.